What are the different kinds of book binding?

 Section Sewn

 Paper sheets are folded into a set of signatures.
 Each set is sewn individually.
 Signatures are then gathered together to compose block books.
-Due to its simplicity and efficient design, it offers a long-lasting strength and durability.
+Due to its simplicity and efficient design, it offers long-lasting strength and durability.
 Therefore this kind of binding is pretty common for trade published artistic and photo books.

 Chain bindings